 - Your child may turn up the volume on the TV or radio or sit very close to it.

-- The teachers may express concern about your child’s hearing or inattention in the classroom.
+- Teachers may be concerned about your child’s hearing or inattention in the classroom.

-- Breast feeding young infants may help to decrease the number of ear infections.
+- Breast feeding infants until at least age 6 months may help to lessen the number of ear infections.

 - Keep your child away from cigarette smoke.
 Do not smoke or allow smoking in your home or car.